Xiyu Janet Lin soaks up Pebble Beach views and shares lead with Hyo Joo Kim at US Women’s Open

 Lin said she got the best advice from the person working on her clubs.

-She played with Nelly Korda, the No. 2 player in the world who missed the cut at the Women’s PGA two weeks ago.
+She played with Korda, the No. 2 player in the world who missed the cut at the Women’s PGA two weeks ago.
 Korda began her big day at Pebble Beach by sending her opening drive over the cliff and onto the beach at No. 10 for a double bogey.
-She opened with a 76.

-Lydia Ko hit a wild hook on the par-3 fifth hole and wound up with a quadruple-bogey 7 that sent her to a 76.
+Lydia Ko hit a wild hook on the par-3 fifth hole and wound up with a quadruple-bogey 7 that sent her to a 76 and ruined an otherwise solid round.

 Michelle Wie West and Annika Sorenstam are playing what likely will be their last U.S. Women’s Open, both drawn back by the lure of playing Pebble Beach.
 Both are likely to be leaving earlier than they wanted.
 Wie West shot 79 and Sorenstam had an 80.